Banyc/Screenshot-OCR/README.md

 Make sure to make yourself informed the warnings below before kicking off.

-- Screenshots within the red rectangle are sent to third-party website to do OCR processing.
+- Screenshots within the red rectangle are sent to a third-party website to do OCR processing.
 No privacy guarantee.
-- BUGs may occasionally occur, which might mistaken the range of the red rectangle leading to extra screenshot sending.
+- BUGs may occasionally occur, which might mistaken the range of the red rectangle leading to an extra screenshot sending.
 No privacy guarantee for your computer's full-size screenshot.
-- Your IP address may be exposed to the screenshots receiving websites.
+- Your IP address may be exposed to the screenshots receiving websites (servers).
-- Your screenshot and your IP address might be used in analysis use to the receiving websites.
+- Your screenshot and your IP address might be used in analysis use to the receiving websites (servers).
-- Changes are, though little, files downloaded from the download link might be swapped.
+- Chances are, though little, files downloaded from the download link might be swapped.
 No file integrity guarantee.
 - some POST links are using unsafe HTTP Communications Protocol, rather than HTTPs.

 ## Introduction to Different APIs